appdev-lessons/hello-world/content.md

 <div class="bg-blue-100 py-1 px-5" markdown="1">

-[Here is a very brief video demonstration](https://share.descript.com/view/aSOPQUdgU9G).
+[Here is a brief video demonstration](https://share.descript.com/view/aSOPQUdgU9G).
 You should not rely entirely on the video to complete this lesson, but I wanted to give you a quick, visual overview of the process.
 As you watch the video, pause it frequently and **READ** the relevant lesson sections as you are going through the steps.
 There is much more detail in the text than in the video.
 </div>

 ## Get a GitHub account